thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

-This error is because we haven't authenticated our CrewAi project with OpenAI's platform
+This error is because we haven't authenticated our CrewAI project with OpenAI's platform

-CrewAi supports various LLMs for powering the agents in a crew but by default is set up to use OpenAI
+CrewAI supports various LLMs for powering the agents in a crew but by default is set up to use OpenAI

 If you're unfamiliar with the term LLM...